 Find out your chances of acceptance at Jonesboro’s CRNA Program.
 Acceptance rates vary from 5% to 77%?
 Applying to the RIGHT school makes all the difference.

 Jonesboro is a great program for any student, but even better for those who want an incredible education but don’t want to compete with hundreds of 4.0 students to get in.

 Is Arkansas State University Jonesboro’s Nurse Anesthetist Program right for me?

 So… is Arkansas State University Jonesboro right for you?
 It’s the perfect choice if you’re looking for a less-competitive CRNA school that still offers a quality education.
 It’s even a great choice if you’re looking to relocate there because they don’t charge out of state tuition.

 What is it like to live in Jonesboro?

-Culturally, the Jonesboro area is predominantly Christian in religious views (it’s right there in the Bible belt), it has a much lower than average cost of living and it is a very safe place to live – especially for a city of its size (116,000 population).
+Culturally, the Jonesboro area is mostly Christian in religious views (it’s right there in the Bible belt), it has a much lower than average cost of living and it is a very safe place to live – especially for a city of its size (116,000).
 If you don’t mind a lot of humidity in the summer (it can get pretty uncomfortable), it may be just right for you!